Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/5-Modules.md

     protected override void BeforeExecute(CommandInfo command)
     {
-        // If you choose to override this method, you *must* call the base version first base.BeforeExecute(command);
+        // If you choose to override this method, you *must* call the base version first. base.BeforeExecute(command);
         // If you have any persistent data of your own, load
         // the relevant instance from the dictionary
         // in your service class here and store
-        // the result in a private field GameService.SomeDataDictionary.TryGetValue(Context.Channel.Id, out _data);
+        // the result in a private field.
+        GameService.SomeDataDictionary.TryGetValue(Context.Channel.Id, out _data);
     }
     private DataType _data;